eusebiu/homeautomation-raspberrypi-nodered/README.md

 # homeautomation-raspberrypi-nodered
 A home automation project that uses Node-RED using a Raspberry Pi as a controller.

-Flows:
-1. Camera streaming
+Flows
 - Start/Stop Pi Camera using HTTP requests
-- Camera streaming using WebSockets
+- Camera streaming using WebSockets + motion detection (using OpenCV)
-- Simple HTML Client app for controlling
+- Simple HTML Client app for controlling and viewing images that had motion

-Uses:
-- OpenCV
-- Pi Camera API - raspistill